universal-geocoder/universal-geocoder-js/docs/provider_usage/nominatim.md

 - `excludePlaceIds`: for excluding some OpenStreetMap objects from the results
 - `bounded` (only if `bounds` is used): boolean to restrict the results to items within the bounds
 - `dedupe`: boolean to remove the duplicates
+- `shape` (possible values: "geojson", "kml", "svg", "text"): add the shape (geometry) to the results in the specified format
+- `shapeThreshold`: Tolerance in degrees for simplifying the returned shape

 ## `geodecode` parameters

 - `zoom` (default: 18, from 0 to 18): the level of details required for the address
+- `shape` (possible values: "geojson", "kml", "svg", "text"): add the shape (geometry) to the results in the specified format
+- `shapeThreshold`: Tolerance in degrees for simplifying the returned shape

 ## `Geocoded` properties